25Jayesh10/Data_Lineage_Analyser_and_Document_Generator/output/documents/procedures.md

 ### Business Logic

 This function retrieves the total amount for a specified order and logs the function call in an audit trail.
-It takes an order ID as input, queries the Orders table to find the corresponding order amount, and then uses a stored procedure to record the function execution in the audit log before returning the order's total amount.
+It takes an order ID as input, queries the Orders table to find the corresponding order amount, and then uses a stored procedure to record an audit entry indicating the function was called with the given order ID.
+The function then returns the retrieved order amount.

 ---